Effective Revision

 Without a knowledge and understanding of these, students can often spend time revising the wrong aspects or spending time revising with little to no impact on long term retention.

-We make sure that appropriate revision materials are uploaded onto Firefly and are clearly identifiable for use by staff, students and parents.
+We make sure that appropriate revision materials are uploaded onto Google and are clearly identifiable for use by staff, students and parents.
 These include: checklists, suggested revision materials, examination past paper questions and mark schemes among many others.

 As a research-informed school we try to ensure that we utilise every moment to its greatest effect.
 Revision is no exception to this.
 There are some clear strategies that work and there are some which whilst reassuring to students actually have very little impact on long term retention of the important knowledge or understanding.